Genealogy Websites & Databases

 Information about the initiative to preserve the history of the South Lyon area, headquartered in the historic Witch’s Hat Depot.

 Genealogy Resources at LTPL

 Lyon Township Public Library is a Family History Center affiliate.
 We are pleased to have one of the premiere genealogical research departments in SE Michigan.
 Local history and Michigan history are well represented in our materials, including scrapbooks of birth, marriage, and death records, a full collection of the South Lyon Herald on CD dating back to 1929, local cemetery indexes, records of Phillips Funeral Home in South Lyon, and local family histories.
 The library has a large collection of reference materials as well as books and videos available for loan.
 For those of you who want to share your genealogy experiences and learn along with other aspiring genealogists there is a Genealogy Club that meets monthly.
 Please come and explore what the library may have for you!

 We have a dedicated genealogy computer with genealogy databases and a digital microfilm reader/scanner.
 Library customers may access the computer on a first come, first served basis, or may reserve the computer to guarantee it’s availability.

 Cathy Cottone has been the Genealogist at the Lyon Township Public Library for over ten years.
 Cathy can help you get started on your own genealogy and family tree and give research advice.
 Cathy is available for personal consultation by appointment.

 To make an appointment, please complete the form below.

 The genealogy book club meets the second Thursday of the month at 2:00 p.m.
 All are welcome to join us for a casual conversation about a genealogically relevant read.
 Books are available for checkout at the library circulation desk, and can be put on hold through the library catalog.

-Join us on October 13 at 2:00 pm as we discuss this month’s book: “Mapping the Farm” by John Hildebrand.
+Join us on March 9 at 2:00 pm as we discuss this month’s book: “The Birth House” by Ami McKay.